Alcohol use and safe drinkingBeer consumption; Wine consumption; Hard liquor consumption; Safe drinking; Teen drinking

 - DO NOT drink on an empty stomach.
 Snack before and while drinking alcohol.

 If you are taking medicines, including over-the-counter drugs, check with your health care provider before drinking alcohol.
 Alcohol can make the effects of many medicines stronger.
 It can also interact with other medicines, making them ineffective or dangerous or make you sick.

 If alcohol use runs in your family, you may be at increased risk of developing this disease yourself.
 So, you may want to avoid drinking alcohol altogether .

 Alcohol use disorder - quitting drinking; Alcohol abuse - quitting drinking; Quitting drinking; Quitting alcohol; Alcoholism - deciding to quit...

 - You are concerned about your personal alcohol use or that of a family member

-- You are interested in more information regarding alcohol use, alcohol abuse, or support groups
+- You are interested in more information regarding alcohol use or support groups

 - You are unable to reduce or stop your alcohol consumption, in spite of attempts to stop drinking